reillysiemens/tuckersiemens.com/content/posts/application-prohibited-internationally.md

 > Your tool works for me, but only if I delete this file after every use.

-I'll be darned if that didn't sound odd.
+Sounds odd.
 Who would design such an application?
 Surely not us.
 Inquiring further we got some reproduction steps that amounted to

 1. ✅ Run the tool.
 It works.
 2. ❌ Run the tool.
 It fails.